 Skills that are developed through studying music at this level include perseverance, collaborating with others, confidence and creativity.

-Specific musical skills developed include reading musical notation, understanding of different styles of music both western and non-western, composition and performing.
+Specific musical skills developed include reading musical notation, understanding of different styles of music both classical and pop, composition and performing.

-40% Written Examination
+30% Written Examination

 • Listening is assessed through a final exam at the end of the course.